Search Contact Site Map Download News Vicharan Home Bhagatji Maharaj LifePictorial Presentation

 Bhagatji Maharaj

-Discord in the Fellowship:
+Discord in the Fellowship

-Jo mere sant ko rati ek duve,
+Jo mere Santko rati ek duve, tehi jad dãru me khoi,

-Narad mere Sant se adhik na koi."
+Nãrad mere Sant se adhik na koi…

-"Haldi jaradi nava taje, khatras taje na aam,
+Haldi jardi nav taje, khatras taje na ãm,

-Hariswarupdas was completely disarmed by the tolerance and large heartedness of the Swami.
-All those, including important sadgurus, who were angry with Swami felt ashamed of what they had done.
-They all started repenting and offered an apology.
-But at the same time they decided to excommunicate Pragji who was mainly responsible for Swami's popularity with the masses.
-They conveyed their decision to the Swami.
-Swami thought a little and spoke, If I ask Pragji not to glorify me, he will stop doing so."
-But Pavitranand Swami had determined to excommunicate Pragji Bhakta.
-So letters to that effect were sent to all towns and villages with the consent of Acharya Maharaj.
+Hariswarupdas was completely disarmed by the tolerance and saintliness of Swami.
+All those, including senior sadgurus, regretted what they had done and offered an apology.
+But, at the same time they decided, “Pragji speaks very highly of Swami’s greatness, so he must be excommunicated.”
+They conveyed their decision to Swami.
+Swami went into deep thought and spoke, “I will tell Pragji, so he will not glorify me.”
+But Pavitranand Swami had resolved to excommunicate Pragji Bhakta.
+So, with the consent of Acharya Maharaj, letters to that effect were sent to the mandirs of all towns and villages.

 Previous